getreu/tp-note/doc/source/tp-note--manual.md

 # Installation

-Depending on the operating system, the installation process is more or less automated and can be divided up into two steps:
+Depending on the operating system, the installation process is more or less automated and can be divided into two steps:

 1. [Minimum setup with no file manager integration]\
    This step consists of downloading _Tp-Note_'s binary and copying it to your hard-disk.